 Obviously, this is just an old-school, antiquated system, or they bought one with functionality that was based on faulty requirements analysis.
 So, let’s look at this logically.

 Many old-school POS systems are based on a “Table”, regardless of how many people sit at it.
 Most newer systems understand that you could have several (separate) orders at a table.
 They isolate bills by food/drink order, and attach that to a location (i.e., a “table”).
 Most pubs do this.
 That pretty well solves everything.

 When you look around a restaurant, they have no trouble with separate bills for small or single parties.
 But that’s only true, for those technology laggards, for individual “Tables”.
 The problem here is how the payment question has been addressed (I’ll get to that in a moment); and the unusual finger-pointing exercise that goes on when something is missed while testing a system.
 In this case, I have to put the blame on the analysts and designers of the system.
 They dramatically failed in two areas.

-The question, at business requirements analysis time, has to be: “For a single, specific TABLE [this is an Object], how many PAYMENTs might we receive?”
+The question, at read what he said business requirements analysis time, has to be: “For a single, specific TABLE [this is an Object], how many PAYMENTs might we receive?”
 This question is followed by “Might we receive no PAYMENT; a single PAYMENT; or many PAYMENTs?”
 Each part of this question must be answered by the client in response to the business analyst.
 Each answer creates a scenario (“Under what circumstances would this be true?” is the follow-on question after each answer.)
-Any client who stipulates that only one payment is acceptable (such as the restaurant I visited), has signed off on their own business failure.
+Any client who stipulates that dating tips for overweight only one payment is acceptable (such as the restaurant I visited), has signed off on their own business failure.